-All Officers, Employees, Consultants, Persons performing Management Company Employees, Investor Relations Activities Service Providers and Directors are eligible to participate in the Plan, subject to Section 9.1(f).
-Participation in the Plan is voluntary and eligibility to participate does not confer upon any Officer, Employee, Consultant, Persons performing Management Company Employee, Investor Relations Activities Service Provider or Director any right to receive any grant of an Award pursuant to the Plan.
-The extent to which any Officer, Employee, Consultant, Management Company Employee, Investor Relations Activities or Service Providers or Director is entitled to receive a grant of an Award pursuant to the Plan will be determined in the discretion of the Plan Administrator.
-The Plan Administrator is responsible for ensuring and confirming that such Participant is a bona fide Employee, Consultant, Person performing Investor Relations Activities or Director.
+All Officers, Employees, Consultants, Management Company Employees, Investor Relations Service Providers and Directors are eligible to participate in the Plan, subject to Section 9.1(f).
+Participation in the Plan is voluntary and eligibility to participate does not confer upon any Officer, Employee, Consultant, Management Company Employee, Investor Relations Service Provider or Director any right to receive any grant of an Award pursuant to the Plan.
+The extent to which any Officer, Employee, Consultant, Management Company Employee, Investor Relations Service Providers or Director is entitled to receive a grant of an Award pursuant to the Plan will be determined in the discretion of the Plan Administrator.